automationhacks/automationhacks.github.io/_posts/2019-07-12-vol-2-how-kotlin-eased-my-life-in-a-java-world.md

 Well no, Kotlin has lot of goodness hidden which is left to be explored and this series is probably just the tip of the iceberg.

 If you are still a skeptic after reading this.
 I would just encourage you to take a leap of faith and try it out.
-It&#8217;s so much fun!
+It's so much fun!
 I promise.

-I have so far not encountered even a single Dev who is criticising Kotlin&#8217;s feature and for most of us it brings a breath of fresh air as a multi paradigm language in the JVM universe with modern languages.
+I have so far not encountered even a single Dev who is criticising Kotlin's feature and for most of us it brings a breath of fresh air as a multi paradigm language in the JVM universe with modern languages.

 And this wraps up the two part series.
 If you found this useful.
 Why not share it with a friend or colleague.
 Until next time.
 Happy coding.
 Cheers!